blakefishman/RFM_Segment_Analysis/README.md

 ## Executive Summary
-New Haven Printworks possesses a moderately concentrated revenue distribution, with the top 22% of customers ('VIP' and 'Loyalist' segments) driving 40% of total revenue against a bottom 20% driving just 5%.
+New Haven Office Co possesses a moderately concentrated revenue distribution, with the top 22% of customers ('VIP' and 'Loyalist' segments) driving 40% of total revenue against a bottom 20% driving just 5%.
 Meanwhile, the 'Engaged' segment is the single largest segment at 22% of the customer base while contributing 17% of total revenue, and offers a large, receptive, and potentially underutilized group of customers for targeted marketing campaigns.

 Key recommendations focus on launching the upcoming loyalty program exclusively with VIP customers first, pursuing targeted upsell strategies for Loyalist and Potential Loyalist segments, and deploying win-back campaigns to mitigate potential churn.